Breast Augmentation Q&A - Dr. Hayes answers 10 of the most popular realself breast augmentation questions.

 Austin Hayes, MD

 Portland plastic surgeon, Dr. Hayes specializes in cosmetic surgery of the face, breasts and body.
-He has offices in Portland, Seattle, and Hood River.
+He has offices in Portland that serve patients from Oregon, Washington, the Pacific Northwest and beyond.